 Registered Apprenticeship Expansion

-The SAA oversees the implementation of apprenticeship-related legislation in CDLE, including:
+The SAA implements additional apprenticeship-related legislation in CDLE, including:

 - HB21-1238, Public Utilities Commission Modernize Gas Utility Demand-side Management Standards